Kafeinomaniac/ionic-recorder/README.md

 * A music organizer to keep your recordings as files and folders on your device or on the cloud (cloud code not yet implemented)

+## Note
+This project is still very much a work in progress.

+The recorder app is still in alpha, it does not yet have all features.

 ## System Requirements (for running the app)
 This apps runs only in browsers that implement a late version of IndexedDB that supports the `onupgradeended` event,